Shape, Countershape, and Contrashape in Core Strokes®

 Introduction

-Human beings develop in relationship.
+Human beings develop within relationship.

 From the earliest stages of life, the organism continuously organizes itself in response to the environment.
 Posture, movement, breathing patterns, and emotional expression emerge through an ongoing dialogue between body and world.